nickbauman/langcompare/README.md

 ### Clojure

 Clojure is a Lisp-1 language.
-So closures are its bread and butter.
-Because of its Lisp-1 heritage, its homoiconicity implies that even a simple datastructure like a vector already behaves partly as a closure.
+Closures are, erm, Clojure's bread and butter.
+Because of its Lisp-1 heritage, its homoiconicity implies that even a simple datastructure like a vector already behaves as function.

 ```clojure
 (def v [1 2 3 4])